brainsum/qashot/INSTALL.md

 ## Possible problems

-After installation, my site is broken into small pieces!
+1. After installation, my site is broken into small pieces!
 (Windows)

-Well, this happens when you don't have a properly setted temp directory.
+    1. This happens when you don't have a properly set temp directory.
 Go to /admin/config/media/file-system and watch what is there.
 Probably it will "/tmp".
 In windows it will be on your html directory's drive's root if you use ADD.
 Soo, if your web html is here and named phptest: E:\phptest than /tmp dir will be at: E:\tmp .
 Give 777 for it and cache rebuild, then you will be able to rock.
 This happens only once, if you didn't used this previously.

-"Filename directory name or volume label syntax is incorrect" error at drush run (Windows, ADD)
+1. "Filename directory name or volume label syntax is incorrect" error at drush run (Windows, ADD)

-Long story in short, your global drush and local drush conflicts.
+    1. Long story in short, your global drush and local drush conflicts.
 Delete drush\* files from <gitroot>/vendor/bin .
 Than you will be able to run drush.

 ## Required settings.php overrides

-* For sending data to the remove worker:
+* For sending tests to the remote worker and fetching results:

 ```
 $config['qashot.settings']['current_environment'] = 'development';